temporalio/temporal/docs/architecture/workflow-update.md

      instead it is shipped as a Message (see [Message protocol](./message-protocol.md)).
 2. There is no "Update Rejected" event: when an Update is rejected, it just disappears.
    - NOTE: The Update outcome cannot be shipped to server as a Command, because every Command *must* produce an event.
 3. The original Update request (with its payload) is stored in the "Update Accepted" event since this is the first event the server is able to record.
 Until then, it remains in-memory.
 4. The Update outcome is stored in the "Update completed" event.
 It indicates success or failure.
 Note that Failure in an Update outcome is different from Update rejection.
 5. The Workflow Task to ship the Update request form the server to the worker must not be persisted in mutable state.

 ## Update Registry
 Updates are managed through the `update.Registy` interface.
 A workflow's Update Registry is stored in its `workflow.ContextImpl` struct.
-Each Registry has an internal map which stores *admitted and accepted* Updates, ie in-flight Updates only.
+Each Registry has an internal map which stores *admitted and accepted* Updates, i.e., in-flight Updates only.
 Completed Updates are not stored there - but can still be accessed through the Registry since it has a reference to the mutable state (via the `UpdateStore` interface).
 When an Update is accepted or completed, a corresponding event is written to the Workflow history.

-Mutable state itself only stores an `UpdateInfo` map, linking UpdateId to UpdateInfo (one of `UpdateAcceptanceInfo`, `UpdateCompletionInfo`, or `UpdateAdmissionInfo`).
+Mutable state itself only stores an `UpdateInfo` map, linking `UpdateId` to `UpdateInfo` (one of `UpdateAcceptanceInfo`, `UpdateCompletionInfo`, or `UpdateAdmissionInfo`).
 They contain minimal data (to limit the mutable state size) and are just pointers to corresponding events in the Workflow history.

 When a new Update Registry is created, it is initialized from the mutable state's `UpdateInfo` data.
 However, the "Update Completed" event is only loaded when calling mutable state's `GetUpdateOutcome()` directly.

-Because iteration of maps in Go is non-deterministic, before being sent out, Updates are sorted by the time they were admitted.
+Because maps enumeration in Go is non-deterministic, before being sent out, Updates are sorted by the time they were admitted.

 > #### TODO
 > Because the Update Registry only exists in-memory, and is built from events, and Updates in the
 > admitted state don't have any events, they are *lost* when the Registry is cleared.
 In the future,
 > an "Update Admitted" event can be used to persist the Update before delivering it to the worker.

 Since rejected Updates are not stored anywhere and, therefore, cannot be deduplicated, they can be shipped to the worker twice.
 For the same reason, if the `PollWorkflowExecutionUpdate` API is called